openhearted99/AGN_variability_project/branch_file.md

-This file is a new file in a *new* branch!.
+This file conflicts with the branch_file.md in master.